HeliumProject/Engine/README.md

     ./premake.sh gmake
     make -j8

+## Continuous Integration ##

+You can find our current build status on our TeamCity instance: [ci.heliumproject.org](http://ci.heliumproject.org/overview.html?guest=1)

 ## Caveats ##

 * On OSX you may get a dependency check error about your FBX SDK containing spaces, to work around it just make a symlink without spaces and set the FBK_SDK environment variable.
 See mklink and export (amending your .bash_profile file) for help setting those up.